I am an IT professional from Cleveland, OH who enjoys electronics, vintage radio restoration, air guns, and working with model trains.

 Attach the connector boot to the new thermostat switch, making sure it is firmly in place.

 Don’t forget to reconnect the battery cable to the positive terminal of the battery, otherwise you will be going nowhere fast.

 Start up your motorcycle in a well-ventilated area and check for coolant leaks.
 You will notice that the cooling fan does not turn on when the ignition switch is in the run position; this is a good thing.
-If no coolant leaks, take it out for a test drive, but don't go too far in case your motorcycle experiences problems.
+If you don't find any coolant leaks, take it out for a test drive, but don't go too far in case your motorcycle experiences problems.
 Allow the bike to reach normal operating temperature.
-At some point the cooling fan should kick on when the coolant exceeds normal operating temperature.
+At some point, the cooling fan should kick on when the coolant exceeds the normal operating temperature.
 Make sure that the cooling fan shuts off when you are done with your ride and you put the ignition switch in the off position.